SRGSSR/srgletterbox-apple/docs/README.md

 If you want to contribute to the project, have a look at our [contributing guide](CONTRIBUTING.md).

+## Required tools

+Building the `SRGLetterbox-demo` target requires command-line tools for icon generation, easily installed with [Homebrew](https://brew.sh/):

+	brew install imagemagick ghostscript
+	brew install jq

+Project dependencies are retrieved using [Carthage](https://github.com/Carthage/Carthage).
+Be sure that these tools are available on your system.

 ## Installation

 The library can be added to a project using Carthage.
 For more information about Carthage and its use, refer to its [official documentation](https://github.com/Carthage/Carthage).